We welcome petitions and recognise that they are one way in which people can let us know their concerns.

 North Yorkshire County Council

-Alternatively scanned copies may be sent by email to email@example.com.
+Alternatively, scanned copies may be sent by email to: democratic.services@northyorks,gov,uk

-- a statement of what action the petitioners wish us to take;
+An ePetition must also include a clear and concise statement about the subject of the petition, and a statement of what action the petitioners wish us to take.

 You can email email@example.com if you have any queries around petitions.

-If the petition has enough signatures, it will trigger either:
+- if the petition has enough signatures, it may trigger either

-- a debate at the relevant area committee or at county council; or
+- a debate at the relevant area constituency committee or at county council

 Other procedures will apply if the petition:

-- is a statutory petition (for example requesting a referendum on having an elected mayor); or
+- is a statutory petition (for example requesting a referendum on having an elected mayor)

 Where a petition relates to a planning application, it will be treated as 'letters of representation' and be part of the 'letters of representation process'.